 Another accessory that you can purchase is smaller and larger breaches than the standard sizes available on the market.
 A small hand brush can be used to clean out the corners of the flue, while a larger brush would come in handy when sweeping the firebox clean.
 If you burn unseasoned wood and anticipate a large creosote buildup, consider using a chemical cleaning spray, another handy helper, which will help you remove the dangerous creosote from the chimney flue.

 Types of Brushes for a Chimney Clean Out

 Flat Wire Brushes:

 Flat wire chimney sweep brushes are stiffer than regular wire brushes, with flat tines.
 They are very useful for heavy-duty cleanups like when removing level three glazed creosote, as the flat wires have better scraping action.
 This style of brush is for masonry chimneys and can damage metal or prefabricated types.

 These brushes are more suited for use on metal or prefabricated chimneys that have less creosote accumulation in the chimney flue.
 However, the stiff brush won’t get around the bends of the chimney and that is why they are not good for heavy cleaning.

 Pre-Fab Polypropylene Brushes

-In circumstances where a prefabricated or metal chimneys have a heavy buildup of creosote, then, this is the best brush to remove the debris.
-Pre-Fab Polypropylene brushes are more flexible, easier to use and will get into the bends of the chimney.
+In circumstances where prefabricated or metal chimneys have a heavy buildup of creosote, then, this is the best brush to remove the debris.
+Pre-Fab Polypropylene brushes are more flexible, easier to use, and will get into the bends of the chimney.